Haccp Training - What is Haccp?

 This notice cancels and replaces the notice relating to the same subject published in the Official Journal of 24 November 1993.

-In order for its implementation to be considered sufficient in itself to ensure compliance with the provisions of Regulations (EC) No 852/2004 and (EC) No 183/2005 at that stage, it must take into account all the hazards which need to be prevented, eliminated or reduced to an acceptable level for the food(s) identified within its scope.
+In order for its implementation to be considered sufficient on its own at that stage to guarantee compliance with the provisions of Regulations (EC) No 852/2004 and (EC) No 183/2005, it must take into account all the hazards which need to be prevented, eliminated or reduced to an acceptable level for the food or foods identified within its scope.

-For foodstuffs and/or animal feed and activities falling within its scope, the guide recommends appropriate means or methods, procedures, in particular self-monitoring procedures, the implementation of which must result in the control of identified hazards in compliance with regulatory requirements.
-In particular, it specifies the applicable good hygiene practices and offers assistance in setting up a control system for the hazard(s) it concerns based on the principles of the HACCP system.
-It can provide examples of HACCP plans that can then be adapted by each company to its specific requirements.
+For food and/or animal feed and related activities, the guide recommends appropriate means or methods, procedures, and in particular self-monitoring procedures, the implementation of which must lead to the control of identified hazards in compliance with regulatory requirements.
+It specifies, in particular, the applicable good hygiene practices and offers assistance in setting up a hazard control system based on the principles of the HACCP system.
+It may also provide examples of HACCP plans that can be adapted by each company to its specific circumstances.

 The guides are developed at the national level:

-- either through standardization.
+• either through standardization.

 The following elements are taken into account in their development:

-- the Recommended International Code of Practice General Principles of Food Hygiene and other relevant Codex Alimentarius codes of practice;
+• the recommended international code of practice General Principles of Food Hygiene and other relevant Codex Alimentarius codes of practice;

-- the HACCP approach (hazard analysis, critical control points).
+• the HACCP approach (hazard analysis, critical control points).

 Prior to their validation:

-- for animal feed and the hazards concerned, to enable compliance with the hygiene rules laid down in Articles 4, 5 and 6 of Regulation (EC) No 183/2005, including its Annexes, and to assist in the application of HACCP principles.
+• for animal feed and the hazards concerned, to enable compliance with the hygiene rules laid down in Articles 4, 5 and 6 of Regulation (EC) No 183/2005, including its annexes, and to assist in the application of HACCP principles.

-The guides are also presented to the National Consumer Council (agri-food group) for the information of the economic actors concerned.
+The guides are also presented to the National Consumer Council (agrifood group) for the information of the economic actors concerned.

 Find all service kitchen products, materials, disinfection, hygiene plans on our site.